 Finally, the generate_schemas() method automatically creates tables based on your model definitions.
 The close_db() function properly closes database connections when you're done.

-For this tutorial, you'll build a simple task management system.
-Let's define a model for tasks.
+In this tutorial, you'll create a basic task management system.
+Let's start by defining a model for tasks. \

 Create a file called models.py: